 AWS Certified DevOps Engineer

 The AWS Certified Devops Engineer is the professional-level certification to both the Developer and SysOps Administrator associate level – meaning you must hold one of those certifications prior to obtaining this one.
 In the 2017 IT Skills and Salary report, a total of 34 respondents from the United States and Canada hold this certification.
-The small sample pool generated an average salary of of $108,315.
+The small sample pool generated an average salary of $108,315.
 This certification validates technical expertise in provisioning, operating and managing distributed application systems on the AWS platform.
 Candidates should have a thorough understanding of concepts such as:

 - Implementing and managing continuous delivery systems and methodologies on AWS